kootenpv/sky/README.md

 - ✓ Drop duplicate content (menus, texts, images)
 - ✓ Provide error checking tools (making sure no bad documents slip by)
-- Detect whether a website changed the layout (causing other scrapers to fail)
+- Detect whether a website changed the layout (causing non-sky scrapers to fail)
 - Understand sections of a website, such as comments, forum posts, related links etc
 - Consider which pages are linked to which (star graph)
 - Figure out the content pages by just pointing at the domain